jaequery/ult/README.md

 cp .env.example .env.development
 ```

-The database is already configured by default to use the database credentials created with Docker in previous step.

-But you will want to configure the Email SMTP username and password with your own credentials.
-I suggest you sign up for brevo.com to get yourself an account.
-You will get SMTP credentials to send up to 300 free emails per day.
+Database should work out of the box with the default credentials for local development.
+But for email, you will need a valid SMTP account.
+You can get it free at brevo.com.

-3. Run db migration to create the database tables
+1. Run db migration to create the database tables

 ```sh
 pnpm db:migrate